Iran announces second breach of 2015 nuclear deal | DW | 07.07.2019

 Read more: Iranians 'stuck in a vicious cycle' over US tensions

-The decision was immediately condemned internationally, with Israel accusing Tehran of beginning a march towards nuclear weaponry.
+The announcement was immediately condemned internationally, with Israel accusing Tehran of beginning a "march" towards nuclear weaponry.

-Iran had given the European Union a deadline of Sunday to find a way around the latest financial penalties imposed by Washington which have ravaged its economy.
+Iran had given the European Union a deadline of Sunday to find a way around the latest financial penalties imposed by Washington that have ravaged its economy.

 The sanctions have blocked Tehran's oil sales abroad and targeted its top officials.